Books for Children Conceived through Embryo Donation

 Ready-made Sweetie by Whitney Williams (Ages 3-8 years old) – A fun book to help children understand the basic ideas of embryo donation/adoption with a designated section families can use to share the details of their own journey.
 Sure to be a forever keepsake; inspirational Bible verses included.

 The Extra Button by Jules Blundell – Benny and Rose wanted more than anything to have their own family.
-In this gorgeous picture book Jules uses a story about a gingerbread couple as a metaphor to explain the difficult concept of donor conception to young children.
+A cute, illustrated story where a gingerbread couple’s desire to have a baby to help explain the difficult concept of donor conception to young children at an age appropriate level.

 The Chicken Who Couldn’t Lay Eggs by Taylor Brandon – This true story based illustrated book explains the path of infertility to motherhood.
 A fun way to engage adults and children into the discussion of the origin of their lives.